SBA Economic Injury Disaster Loans: What They Are & How They Work

 Other Types of SBA Disaster Loans

 An EIDL is just one of several SBA disaster loans.
-If it isn’t the right fit for you, here are other types of disaster loans you can consider:
+If it is not the right fit for you, here are other types of disaster loans you can consider:

 Bottom Line

-If you cannot obtain financing from other lenders, an EIDL can provide affordable financing for businesses impacted by a disaster.
-Funds obtained through this type of SBA loan can help your business recover and resume normal operations.
-Getting this type of loan can take time depending on the extent of damage and volume of applications received by the SBA, so you should be prepared with the necessary forms and paperwork so that you can get funds quicker.
+If you are unable to obtain financing from other lenders, an EIDL can provide affordable financing for businesses impacted by a disaster.
+Funds obtained through this SBA loan can help your business recover and resume normal operations.
+Getting this type of loan can take time depending on the extent of damage and volume of applications received by the SBA, so you should be prepared with the necessary forms and paperwork to get funds quicker.